-There are four (4) security levels in the ODOC.
-In descending order these are: maximum, medium, minimum, and community.
-While a few facilities house more than one security level of inmate, most are dedicated to a single level.
-Inmates assigned to maximum or medium status have generally committed crimes that deem them to be a threat to the community and/or have proven to be a management problem.
-Minimum and community inmates have typically committed drug, alcohol, or property related offenses.
+There are four security levels at ODOC.
+In descending order these are: maximum, medium, minimum and community.
+While a few facilities house more than one security level of inmate, most have only one level.
+Inmates assigned to maximum or medium security have generally committed crimes that deem them a threat to the community, or those inmates have proven to be a management problem.
+Typically, minimum and community inmates have committed drug, alcohol or property-related offenses.

 What are typical crimes committed by inmates in the Department of Corrections?

 Approximately 45.1% of Oklahoma inmates are serving under a controlling sentence as follows: Possession of a Controlled Dangerous Substance with Intent to Distribute (6.4%), Possession of a Controlled Dangerous Substance (6.2%), Robbery (5%), First-Degree Murder (4.3%), First-Degree Murder-85% crime (4.2%), Burglary Second-Degree (4%), Trafficking in Illegal Drugs (3.8%), Assault (3.8%), Lewd or Indecent Proposals or Acts with a Child (3.7%) and Rape (3.7%).

 How much does it cost to incarcerate an inmate?

 Costs vary per category of inmate as follows: (2019 actual expenditures) maximum $90.48, medium $52.35, minimum $48.19 and community $49.41.

 Do inmates receive pay for work performed during incarceration?

 Inmates with institutional job assignments are paid up to $20 per month.
 Inmates with special skills and good behavior may receive more pay working for Oklahoma Correctional Industries.
 Paying inmates is as an incentive to perform well and ensures they have money to purchase personal items from the canteen.